jrlegrand/jrlegrand.github.io/_posts/2016-02-15-restful-api-yii.markdown

 Pretty URLs look like `/index.php/post/100`
 Prettier URLS look like `/post/100`

 By default, Yii shows ugly URLs.
-We need to make them prettier by opening up `/config/web.php` and changing `enablePrettyUrl` to true.
+We need to make them prettier by opening up `\config\web.php` and changing `enablePrettyUrl` to true.

 	[
 	 'components' => [